-Founded in 1993, The Plasencia Group is a national hospitality sales, investment consulting and advisory firm with offices across the country.
+Founded in 1993, The Plasencia Group is a national hospitality sales, investment consulting and advisory firm with serving clients across the country.

 We provide a full range of value-added solutions to life insurance companies, banks and pension funds, and private owners of hotel and resorts throughout the United States, Canada, and the Caribbean.
 Our services include portfolio and individual asset strategy, hotel sales, asset management, hotel valuation, contract compliance, debt and equity placement, development services, and financial and strategic planning.

 PASSION.
 ACCESS.
 CERTAINTY.